jgiuffrida/dnd/stranger.md

     - Friends run in and attack
     - I'm still webbed but it's my turn
     - I cut through the webbing and gtfo
-    - Toilyn blasts a bunch of tiny spiders
+    - Toilynn blasts a bunch of tiny spiders
     - Cane does a sick slide move under one of the big spiders
     - I sneak up on a big one and stab it right through
-    - Toilyn breathes fire at a bunch of tiny spiders
+    - Toilynn breathes fire at a bunch of tiny spiders
     - Guess they're dead
       - 12 GP
       - Arcane focus staff